Aylesbury: Roads

-Aylesbury is served by the A41 road from London to Birkenhead, which becomes the M40 motorway at Bicester 13 mi west (by north) of Aylesbury.
+The town is served by the A41 road from London to Birkenhead, which becomes the M40 motorway at Bicester 13 mi west (by north) of Aylesbury.
 The A413 and A418 roads also run through the town.
-The M40 motorway at junction 9 is 14.7 mi away and the M25 motorway is just over 21 mi's drive.
+The M40 at junction 9 is 14.7 mi from the town and the M25 is 21 mi away.

 Buses

-Aylesbury is served by Aylesbury bus station.
-In 2006, work commenced on the public transport hub, a scheme comprising a one-way loop of bus lanes around the town's inner ring road, which includes improvements to the connectivity between bus and rail services.
-The first two phases of this scheme were completed in 2007, providing new bus lanes on Exchange Street, New Street, Friarage Road and White Hill, and also opened up High Street to buses.
-The final two phases, including the Bourg Walk Bridge and Station Boulevard were officially opened in April 2009.
+The town is served by Aylesbury bus station.
+Routes are operated predominantly by Red Rose Travel, Red Eagle and Arriva Herts & Essex, which connect the town with Buckingham, Chesham, Milton Keynes and Tring.

-The town is served by Buckinghamshire's first 'Rainbow Routes' network of bus services.
-The colour-coded routes were set up by Buckinghamshire County Council, and bus operators.
+Buckinghamshire's first "Rainbow Routes" network of bus services are in operation in the town.
+The colour-coded routes were set up by Buckinghamshire County Council and local operators.

-Cycling demonstration town
+Cycling

-In 2005, the town won £1million funding to be one of six Cycling Demonstration towns in England, which was match-funded by Buckinghamshire County Council.
-This allows Buckinghamshire County Council to promote the use of cycling amongst the general public, as well as provide facilities for cyclists, such as bike lockers, bike stands, and Tiger and Toucan road crossings.
+In 2005, the town won £1 million in funding to be one of six cycling demonstration towns in England, which was match-funded by Buckinghamshire County Council.
+This allowed the council to promote the use of cycling, as well providing facilities for cyclists, such as bike lockers, bike stands, and toucan crossings.

-Cycle Aylesbury, the team created to undertake the Cycling Demonstration town work, recently opened the first of their Gemstone Cycleways, which are a network of routes running from Aylesbury town centre to various locations around the town, including Stone, Bierton, Wendover and Watermead.
-A second brochure/magazine was published to accompany the routes, along with a redesigned website, CycleAylesbury.co.uk.
+Cycle Aylesbury, the team created to undertake the work, opened the first of their Gemstone Cycleways.
+This is a network of routes running from town centre to several locations around the town, including Stone, Bierton, Wendover and Watermead.